erlendhv/Datadrevet-gruppe-12/README.md

 This repository contains the following files and folders:

-- **`dataset.csv`**: The dataset file in CSV format containing all the student enrollment and academic performance data.
+- **`graduation_dataset.csv`**: The dataset file in CSV format containing all the student enrollment and academic performance data.

-- **`data_preprocessing.ipynb`**: A Jupyter Notebook that demonstrates Python methods for data preprocessing on the dataset.
+- **`data_preprocessing.py`**: A Jupyter Notebook that demonstrates Python methods for data preprocessing on the dataset.
 It includes steps for cleaning, handling missing data, encoding categorical variables, and performing feature engineering.

-- **`data_modeling.ipynb`**: Another Jupyter Notebook that showcases various data modeling techniques using Python.
+- **`data_modeling.py`**: Another Jupyter Notebook that showcases various data modeling techniques using Python.
 It covers tasks such as exploratory data analysis, feature selection, and model building.
 You'll find examples of regression, classification, or any other relevant modeling techniques.

 - **`LICENSE`**: The license information for using the dataset and code in this repository.